thenexthub/Codira/docs/CompilerPerformance.md

      loops in production builds.
 When present, these counters are reported by `-Xfrontend -print-stats`

-  2. The Swift-specific `UnifiedStatsReporter` system also included by `#include "language/Basic/Statistic.h"`.
-This (newer) system consists of a Swift-specific struct full of counters passed around between subsystems of interest.
-These counters are _always compiled-in_ to a Swift build, regardless of build setting.
+  2. The Codira-specific `UnifiedStatsReporter` system also included by `#include "language/Basic/Statistic.h"`.
+This (newer) system consists of a Codira-specific struct full of counters passed around between subsystems of interest.
+These counters are _always compiled-in_ to a Codira build, regardless of build setting.
 As such, should have _negligible cost_ when not counting/reporting: as much as possible, access is arranged to either involve a non-atomic operation (in an inner loop) or a single